Phi Beta Sigma: Chapters and regions

+Activities

 Phi Beta Sigma aims their focuses on issues that greatly impact the African-American community and the youth of the nation.
-The Phi Beta Sigma national programs of Bigger and Better Business, Education and Social Action are realized through the Fraternity's overarching program, Sigma Wellness, adopted in 2007.
-Through its national mentoring program for males ages 8–18, the organization provides opportunities for the development of young men as they prepare for college and the workforce.
+The Phi Beta Sigma national programs of Bigger and Better Business, Education, and Social Action are realized through the Fraternity's overarching program, Sigma Wellness, adopted in 2007.

-The organization's partnerships with the American Cancer Society, March of Dimes, Center for Disease Control and Prevention, Boy Scouts of America and the Thurgood Marshall College Fund speaks to its mission to address societal ills including health disparities and educational and developmental opportunities for young males.

 Bigger and Better Business

 As told by Dr. I. L. Scruggs (excerpts from Our Cause Speeds On):

 The Bigger and Better Business serves as an umbrella for other national initiatives involving business.
-The program's goals include supporting minority businesses, increasing communication with sigma brothers involved with business, and instilling sound business principals and practices to members of the community.
+The program's goals include supporting minority businesses, increasing communication with Sigma Brothers involved with business, and instilling sound business principles and practices to members of the community.
 Project S.E.E.D.
-(Sigma Economic Empowerment Development) is the foremost Bigger and Better Business Program.
+(Sigma Economic Empowerment Development) It is the foremost Bigger and Better Business Program.
 The program was developed to help the membership focus on two important areas: Financial Management and Home ownership.

 Education

 The founders of Phi Beta Sigma were all educators in their own right.
 The genesis of the Education Program lies in the traditional emphasis that the fraternity places on Education.
-During the 1945 conclave in St. Louis, Missouri, the fraternity underwent a constitution restructuring which led to the birth of the Education as a National Program.
+During the 1945 conclave in St. Louis, Missouri, the fraternity underwent a constitution restructuring, which led to the birth of education as a National Program.

-The National Program of Education focuses on programming and services to graduate and undergraduates in the fraternity.
-Programs such as scholarships, lectures, college fairs, mentoring, and tutoring enhance this program on local, regional and national levels.
+The National Program of Education focuses on programming and services for graduates and undergraduates in the fraternity.
+Programs such as scholarships, lectures, college fairs, mentoring, and tutoring enhance this program on local, regional, and national levels.

 Project S.E.T.
 (Sigma Education Time) is focused on increasing grade point averages and graduation rates of collegiates throughout the nation.
-The program aims to help with job readiness, choosing a career path {3–5 year outlook}, interviewing techniques, negotiating and entrepreneurship.
+The program aims to help with job readiness, choosing a career path {3–5 year outlook}, interviewing techniques, negotiating, and entrepreneurship.

-The Sigma Beta Club provides mentoring, guidance, educational tutorial assistance and advise to young men between ages 6 to 18.
+The Sigma Beta Club provides mentoring, guidance, educational tutorial assistance, and advice to young men between the ages of 6 to 18.
 Created in 1950, it was the first youth auxiliary group of any of the National Pan-Hellenic Council organizations.